AndiSwiss/fullstackopen-2022-backend/README.md

 Then run `heroku local` or the run-config _heroku-local_.

-## Organized in branches & releases
+## Organized in branches / tags / releases
 - Branch & Release `part3a-exercises-backend`: Exercises 3.1-3.8 (all exercises of **part3a**)
 - Branch & Release `part3b-exercises-backend`: Exercises 3.9-3.11 (all exercises of **part3b**) => deployed to Heroku:
   - Dashboard: https://dashboard.heroku.com/apps/fullstackopen-part3b-exercises